-The Good News: You Can Stop Indoor Allergens Enough to Win the War
+The Good News: You Can Destroy Enough Indoor Allergens to Win the War

-Since you can’t completely stop indoor allergens, you need to shift your focus.
+Since you can’t completely stop all indoor allergens, you need to shift your focus.
 Make it your goal to simply lower the number of indoor allergens inside your home.
-That should be enough to greatly relieve allergy symptoms.
+Experts say that should be enough to greatly relieve allergy symptoms.
 Because even sensitive people can handle some indoor allergens.
 Symptoms start when the body must battle A LOT of them.

 Therefore, as you develop your plan to reduce indoor allergens, remember these 4 basic tips: